ucl-team-8/ucl-team-8.github.io/index.md

 ### Would Like:

-+ Returns the data in the same form as the diagrams and highlights where changes has happened
++ Returns the data in the same form as the diagrams and highlights where changes have happened
 + Compared the milage record obtained from the algorithm to the milage record calculated from all GPS events.
 + Handle situations where Rolling Stock go to the maintenance depot after running the Services.